JoshPaulie/nexar/README.md

 ## LLMs and the project

-Tests, examples, transforming the API response schemas to models, and other large scale chores were contributed by [Github Copilot](https://docs.github.com/en/copilot/how-tos/completions/getting-code-suggestions-in-your-ide-with-github-copilot) with [Anthropic's Claude Sonnet 4]([https://](https://www.anthropic.com/claude/sonnet)) model.
+Tests, transforming the API response schemas to models, and other large scale chores were contributed by [Github Copilot](https://docs.github.com/en/copilot/how-tos/completions/getting-code-suggestions-in-your-ide-with-github-copilot) with [Anthropic's Claude Sonnet 4](https://www.anthropic.com/claude/sonnet) model.

 Cheers to the Anthropic team.
 This was the only model that didn't make me want to tear my hair out.
 Easily saved me hours of boring contributions.